Breaking Bad Habits

 I’ve never met anyone that hasn’t had a bad habit and most of us could probably admit to at least one when it comes to nutrition.

-My bad habit: not being able to avoid the workplace sweets.
+Not being able to avoid the workplace sweets.
 As some of you know I work in a hospital and do this blog on the side.
 Unfortunately, working in a hospital means that patients or their families show their thank you’s to the staff by bringing in sweets.
 It’s common for people to bring up trays of cookies, donuts, candies, or other savory morsels on a very regular bases.
 My nemesis: chocolate chip cookies.
 While the majority of the time I try to eat what I consider a modified Paleo diet I do have a bad habit of indulging while at work.
 One reason is that I’m constantly on my feet going from one task to the next and finding time to get a snack can be a daunting task.
 While going through periods periods of walking around my blood sugar levels can dip and all the sudden I’m looking for a quick fix in sugar.
 By the time someone brings up a savory snack the chemicals in my brain send the message to devour anything in sight.

 The problem: while the food may be a quick fix in bringing up my blood sugar levels it’s not nutrient dense and the simple sugars in the food mean that my blood sugar will come crashing down shortly afterwards.
 I’ll soon find myself back to where I left off which is starving.
 Eating like this also doesn’t fit in with my own personal goals of wanting to be within a certain body fat percentage range because the high calorie content can make me be at a calorie excess for the day.
 This means all the sugar I took in during the day will be adding to my waistline (it sounds a little obsessive, I know but we’re analyzing the situation here).